ihasanreza/data_science/README.md

 <h1>Electrical_Grid_Stability_Simulated_Data_Data_Processing_and_Modeling.ipynb</h1>

-The dataset named "Data_for_UCI_named" is downloaded from UCI Machine Learning Repository.
+The dataset named "Data_for_UCI_named.csv" is downloaded from UCI Machine Learning Repository.
 I have performed **data pre-processing & modeling** on the dataset and used three classifiers for classification purpose, named:

 1. Naive Bayes Classifier
 2. Logistic Regression Classifier